scriptrdotio/howto/tutorials/endtoendapp1/README.md

 To customize the line chart widget, click the gear icon on its top-right corner:
 - In the DATA tab, set the "message tag" field to "historical_device_data"
-- Replace the value of the "API" field with "ingest" (this will ask the widget to send a request to this script) the first time it is loaded
+- Replace the value of the "API" field with "ingestion" (this will ask the widget to send a request to this script) the first time it is loaded
 - Clear the content of the "DATA" field (this is optional)

 ![create_dashboard](./dashboard_7.png)